BabelCastBabelCast

 The BabelCast team

 Per-listener pricing is a holdover.
-It made sense when reaching one more person meant one more phone line, one more headset, or one more interpreter in the booth.
-Every additional listener carried a real, physical cost — so charging per head matched the economics.
+It made sense when reaching one more person meant handing out one more receiver or squeezing another interpreter into the booth.
+Every extra listener cost somebody real money, so charging per head matched the economics.

 Software broke that link.
-When a live translation is streamed over the internet, the difference between 50 listeners and 5,000 is negligible.
-Yet a lot of tools still bill as if each new listener were a new headset — which means the moment your event succeeds, your bill balloons.
+Once a translation streams over the internet, the difference between 50 listeners and 5,000 is a rounding error.
+Plenty of tools still bill as if each new listener were a new headset, though, and the result is perverse: the better your event goes, the worse your invoice looks.

 What you're actually paying for

-The real cost of live translation is the work of translating — turning speech into text, text into other languages, and language into natural audio.
-That cost scales with two things:
+The real cost in live translation is the work itself: turning speech into text, text into other languages, and language into natural audio.
+That work scales with two things, and only two.

 • Time spoken.
 More minutes of speech means more processing.